FreeCAD/FreeCAD-documentation/wiki/Part_and_PartDesign.md

 ## The Ramifications

-Although not recommended for newcomers, it is possible to combine tools from Part WB and PartDesign WB, provided you know what you are doing.
+Although not recommended for newcomers, it is possible to combine tools from Part workbench and PartDesign workbench, provided you know what you are doing.
 For example :

 People get caught when they attempt to use some feature under the Body (rather than the Body itself) as one selection of a Part Workbench Boolean operation.
 This is a problem, because the selected feature does not represent **THE** complete solid.